Weerel/Coursera_Capstone/FinalReport.md

 In the figure above four clusters are shown.
 They are good separated and distinguish small neighbourhood with high density and large neighbourhood with lo density.

+Let's examine clusterization for origin features.
+First in count, area plot.

 ![Map of Toronto](/fig_count_volume_cluster.jpg)

+As we can see points are coupled and not so good for clusterization.
+However clusters are notable.

+For instance count and venues categories features are not suitable for clustering.
+And different clusters are not separable.

 ![Map of Toronto](/fig_volume_density_cluster.jpg)